nsbgn/handalf/README.md

 keyboard layout considers that keycode (along with the active modifiers) and emits a *keysym*.

-Thumbledore remaps *symbols* at this keysym level, while other keys are mapped at the scan- or keycode-level.
+Handalf remaps *symbols* at this keysym level, while other keys are mapped at the scan- or keycode-level.
 Teasing the two apart like this has several benefits: